 PatentRIBOZYME WITH tRNA SYNTHETASE ACTIVITY AND METHODS OF MANUFACTURING AND USING THE SAME

-Single-tube collection and nucleic acid analysis of clinical samples: a rapid approach for SARS-CoV-2 saliva testing.
+Single-tube collection and nucleic acid analysis of clinical samples for SARS-CoV-2 saliva testing.

 Peng H, Latifi B, Müller S, Lupták A. Chen IA.
 (2021)

 Self-cleaving ribozymes: substrate specificity and synthetic biology applications.